Rehydrating and Desalting

 To achieve the best result we have provided these simple guidelines for the desalting process.

 1. Take the precut portion of codfish and rinse excessive salt under the tap.

-2. Place the fish in a large bowl of water.
-A general rule is three times as much water as fish.
-The bowl of fish should be kept in cool conditions, around 43 - 47 degrees Fahrenheit during the whole process.
+2. Place the fish in a large bowl of water covering the fish.
+The bowl of fish should be kept in cool conditions, during the whole process.